balfiere/quartz/content/building a web page with json data using 11ty.md

 cp -a _site/articles/index.html ../public/articles/
 ```

-to copy your compiled file over, where `public` is a folder next to `eleventy` and is the main folder of your site.
+to copy your compiled file over, where `public` is a folder next to `eleventy` and is the main folder of your site that gets uploaded by deploy-to-neocities.

 the final file looks like